 Instructions

-eggs boiling in a pot
+eggs in a pot

-boiled eggs cooling in an ice bath
+eggs in an ice water bath

 • Gently tap an egg on the counter a few times and peel the shell away.
 Running the egg under cold water can help remove any additional pieces of shell.
 Repeat with the remaining eggs.